sergei-mironov/litrepl/README.md

 Installation
 ------------

-The repository includes (a) Python application and (b) Vim plugin.
-We advise users to git-clone the repository and install the packages from source to keep versions in sync.
-The Python modules could be installed using `pip install` or `pip install -e`.
-The Vim plugin typically requires adding certain lines to the Vim configuration or using third-party plugin managers such as `Vim-Plug`.
-Both parts rely on certain UNIX tools available in the system `PATH`.
+The repository includes a Python application and Vim plugin.
+The Python part could be installed with `pip install`.
+The Vim plugin requires just copying or using plugin manager like `Plug`.
+Both parts rely on certain UNIX tools visible in the system `PATH`.

-Installation instructions for some popular package managers are below:
+The generic installation procedure is:

 <details><summary>Pip and Plug</summary><p>